 Can you insist on sending someone home who has symptoms?

 If an employee is in the workplace and has symptoms, the employer can require them to go home.
 It should do this, as it has a duty of care to other employees.
 If an employee is working from home and has symptoms, they should take sick leave.

 What pay will sick employees be entitled to?

 The normal sickness and sick pay provisions in the contract of employment or staff handbook will apply.
 It was announced in the Budget on 11 March 2020 that SSP will be payable from day 1 (rather than day 4) if an employee has COVID-19 and that this will apply retrospectively from 13 March.
+Regulations have now been made to implement this change, which apply retrospectively from 13 March.
+They permit payment of SSP from day one of an employee's absence from work where the employee is incapable of working by reason of COVID-19.
+They also specify that a person is incapable of work because they are self-isolating (and therefore entitled to SSP) where they have symptoms of COVID-19 and are self-isolating for seven days or where they live with someone who has symptoms and are self-isolating for 14 days.
 Employers with fewer than 250 employees as at 28 February 2020 will be able to reclaim the cost of SSP paid to an employee for up to 14 days from the Government.
 No GP fit note will be needed and it will cover SSP paid from 14 March 2020.
 Regulations to implement these changes have not been made yet but are expected soon.

 Options where there is a downturn in business

 Can employers make employees redundant instead of using the furlough scheme (the Scheme)?